Context and Diversity Matter: The Emergence of In-Context Learning in World Models

 \section{Conclusions and Limitations}

-\textbf{Conclusions}: This work investigates in-context learning of world models, specifically dynamic models, focusing on the possible modes of ICEL and ICER in MDP and POMDP.
+\textbf{Conclusions}: This work investigates in-context learning of world models, specifically dynamic models, focusing on the possible modes of EL and ER in MDP and POMDP.
 Theoretically, we analyze error upper bounds for both modes to characterize their properties and identify the conditions under which each excels.
 Empirically, we introduce L2World and validate these insights in cart-pole and navigation tasks.
-Our results underscore that both high environment diversity and sufficient context length of the world model are essential to elicit ICEL.
+Our results underscore that both high environment diversity and sufficient context length of the world model are essential to elicit EL.

 \textbf{Limitations}: At present, our analysis is confined to the dynamic model; the reward and policy models can be addressed subsequently.
 This work constitutes a first step toward broader ICL mechanisms such as In-Context Reinforcement Learning.
 More sophisticated validations on real-world datasets and environments are desirable in the future.